dabeesknees48/Stabling-Stabecoins/README.md

 # Stabecoins-offered-at-Blockfi
-Blockfi offers 10% apy for 4 stablecoins.
-I run some stat tests on them for more information on these Stablecoins. not fa
+Blockfi offers 10% apy for 4 stablecoins at the time of writing.
+I drove in some more to see how stable they seem to be.

+This is not financial advice.